 - Common side effects include a dry mouth and dizziness.

 - Do not drink grapefruit juice while you're taking acrivastine – it might make you more likely to get side effects.

 - It's best not to drink alcohol while you're taking acrivastine as it can make you feel sleepy.

-- Acrivastine is also called by the brand name Benadryl Allergy Relief.
-When it's mixed with pseudoephedrine, it's called Benadryl Allergy Relief Plus Decongestant.
-Some Benadryl products don't contain acrivastine, but a different antihistamine such as cetirizine.
+- When acrivastine is mixed with pseudoephedrine, it's called Benadryl Allergy Relief Plus Decongestant.
+Some Benadryl products do not contain acrivastine, but a different antihistamine such as cetirizine.